 Another feedback option is to post your thoughts and photos in the comments section of the lessons and interact with fellow students.

 Since it is constantly accessible online, you can go through the 30 lessons at your pace, even repeating them if you want.

 These 30 lessons cover basic photographic knowledge and techniques.
 Subjects include:

 Each lesson is complete with details and photographic illustrations.

 A fine course for beginners, intermediate photographers will also benefit from the insight and instructions.
 This is hands down one of the best online photography courses available.

-3. Udemy Introduction To Photography Course (Free)
+3. Udemy Introduction To Photography Course (Free + Paid)

 Free for the first five parts, this online video course offers a certificate of completion and covers subjects from the absolute basics to more advanced topics.

 The videos are engaging and easy to follow, complete with an illustration of the subject discussed with demonstrations and examples.

 Subjects range from familiarizing yourself with whatever camera is being used, to more advanced techniques covering exposure, composition, and using a histogram.